 About this privacy notice

-The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA) set out your right to be informed about the processing of your personal data.
-At Social Work England, we provide information in this regard through privacy notices, such as this one.
+The UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018) set out your right to be informed about the processing of your personal data.
+We provide information about the processing of your personal data through privacy notices, such as this one.
 We may provide other information to explain our approach, at other times when collecting your personal data.

-If you need this information in another format, or you can’t find the information you are looking for, then please contact us.
+If you need this information in another format, or you can’t find the information you’re looking for, please contact us.
 You can find our contact details at the end of this page.

 About Social Work England